core-wg/wg-materials/ietf108/core-108-summary.md

 Next version will give clarifications and more details.

 Positive feedback on CoRE being the right venue and the importance of the problem

+People who will review an updated version: Francesca, Jaime

 ---